nethackscoreboard-org/excession/README.md

-# TNNT backend powerd by Django REST Framework
+# TNNT backend powered by Django REST Framework
 This is a rewrite of the old
 [Perl backend](https://github.com/tnnt-devteam/tnnt-backend), intended to be designed as a REST API using